Alexey Navalny’s team confirms his death, calls for body to be returned

 — Кира Ярмыш (@Kira_Yarmysh) February 17, 2024

+She subsequently added: “Only an hour ago, the lawyers were informed that the investigation had been concluded and that something criminal had not been established.

+“They literally lie every time, driving us around in circles and covering their tracks,” she wrote.

-Russian authorities said Friday that Navalny fell unconscious and died after a walk in the penal colony in Kharp, about 1,900km (1,200 miles) northeast of Moscow.
+Russian authorities said on Friday that Navalny fell unconscious and died after a walk in the penal colony in Kharp, about 1,900km (1,200 miles) northeast of Moscow.

+His death – less than a month before an election that will give Putin another six years in power – has removed Putin of his greatest political foe who organised mass anti-Kremlin protests and crusaded against corruption.

 Russian police detained more than 170 people across the country at memorials and rallies on Friday and Saturday that were held to honour Navalny, according to the OVD-Info protest monitoring group, which said 99 people were taken into custody in Saint Petersburg alone.